Tight exponential analysis of universally composable privacy amplification and its applications: Introduction

+Further, if our protocol generating the random number is allowed to depend on the original distribution, there is a possibility to improve the exponent while it is known that asymptotic generation cannot be improved \cite{VV}.
+In Section \ref{s3}, we derive the optimal exponent in this setting by using Cram\'{e}r's Theorem \cite{DZ} and the type method \cite{CKbook}.
+Based on comparison between this exponent and the exponent given in Section \ref{s4}, we can compare the performances between the protocol taking into account the full probability distribution of the source and the protocol based on the entropy of the source, which is realized by universal$_2$ hash functions.

 In Section \ref{s42}, we consider the case when an eavesdropper has a random variable correlated to the random variable of the authorized user.
-In this case, when the authorized user applies universal$_2$ hash function to his random variable, he obtain a secure random variable.
-When we apply Theorem \ref{thm1} to the security by $L_1$ norm distance in this setting, we obtain a tighter evaluation than existing evaluation than that directly obtained from Hayashi\cite{Hayashi2}.
+In this case, applying universal$_2$ hash functions to his random variable, the authorized user obtain a secure random variable.
+We apply our evaluation of $L_1$ norm distance obtained in Subsection \ref{s2a} (Theorem \ref{thm1}) to the distribution of the authorized user when the eavesdropper's random variable is fixed to a certain value.
+Then, we obtain a tighter evaluation (\ref{4-25-1}) than that directly obtained from the previous paper \cite{Hayashi2}.